primal100/speaknow/README.md

 ```

 SpeakNow provides two main entry points for different use cases.
-If the script doesn't work, make sure the scripts path for Python is included in PATH Environment Variable.
+If the script doesn't work, make sure the scripts path for Python is included in the PATH Environment Variable.

 ### 1. Standard Application